sharad23/modusbox/README.md

 - Prepared staements are being used in order to prevent from SQL injections
 - Gracefull shutdown are being implemented
 - Some Unit test are being implemented
+- Secrets are being passed for mysql password

 ### POSTMAN DOC
 https://www.getpostman.com/collections/077775bd6901de9cf154